gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_03_Event_Processing/README.md

 </div>

 > [!WARNING]
-> If you receive a Validation error, indicating that all sources must be connected to the same graph, this is strictly normal and just informs you that the Event Source should be connected to another node.
+> If you receive a Validation error, indicating that all sources must be connected to the same graph, this is normal and it just informs you that the Event Source should be connected to another node.
+We will fix this in a minute.

 <div style="text-align:center;margin:25px;">
   <img src="resources/images/Event_Processing_Edit_New_Customers.png" alt="Event Processing Validation Edit New Customers" width="400"/>